 Here you can find out more about ACAP's vision and mission, how our courses are accredited, ethical standards and the refund policy.

 Everything you need to know about enrolment is contained in the Enrolment Rules of the College.
-This includes how to re-enrol each term, what to do if you need a break from studying (we call this 'deferring'), how to change a unit or module ('variation of enrolment'), how to transfer to a different course and important information about withdrawing from a unit or module or from a course.
+This includes how to re-enrol each term, what to do if you need a break from studying (we call this 'deferring'), how to change a unit or subject ('variation of enrolment'), how to transfer to a different course and important information about withdrawing from a unit or subject or from a course.